Weight loss |

 Assurance that your body is getting the nutrition and energy it needs

 Structure to help you understand what are the best food for weight loss for you and the role of food and exercise in your health

 It’s important to remember that there are many weight loss plans out there.
 Some aren’t healthy or sustainable.
 To avoid falling into one of these poorly structured plans, you should always do your research and talk to your doctor about which will be the best choice for you.

 Approaching weight loss on your own is intimidating.
 It’s also difficult to be patient when you want to see results right away.
 Many people get frustrated when they don’t see the changes they want as quickly as they think they should.

 Luckily, Found is here to support you as you navigate your healthy weight loss journey.
-Our prescription medications, online community, and health coaches can keep you on track and provide reassurance when frustration hits.
+Our prescription medications, online community, and app can keep you on track and provide reassurance when frustration hits.

 Take our quiz today to see if Found is the right partner for you.